 When added together, the sum total of cash and cash equivalents and short-term securities came to €79.1 million at the end of the fiscal year 2022 (previous year: €76.0 million).

 The hybrid note issued in February 2021 of €150 million with an indefinite term can be called and repaid by the company for the first time after five years.
 The interest rate over the first five years is 4.0 percent.
 In addition, depending on the sustainability performance measured by ISS ESG and MSCI ESG Research ratings, the redemption amount may increase.
 The structure of the note means that it is treated as equity in the consolidated financial statements.
 The resulting increase in the equity ratio and the associated strengthening of the balance sheet structure lead to significantly greater financial flexibility, which positively bolsters the implementation of the corporate strategy.

 Breakdown of financial liabilities

-For the reconciliation of the financial liabilities to the IFRS 9 valuation categories, see page 104 et seq. of the 2018 Annual Report, “First-time application of standards and interpretations”.
+For the reconciliation of the IFRS 9 valuation categories, see pages 160 et seq. of the 2022 Annual Report, “Additional information on financial instruments.”